downingbots/ALSET/README.md

 the robot going off the table (or other bad state), or taking too many moves.

+## CURRENT STATUS AND FUTURE DIRECTIONS

+ALSET is essentially an applied research project that tries to take state-of-the-art research and applies it to simple real low-end robots.
+This ALSET repository tries to take human-demoed functionality and automatically create a dataset to train NNs and DQN RL.
+Unfortunately, the number of demonstrations required to produce even basic pick-and-place functionality is insurmountable for a mere mortal.

+This led to the ALSET_ANALYSIS repository, which tries to apply Open-CV to help automatically gather and label the datasets.

+I am currently incorporating the lessons learned from these two repositories into a revised version of ALSET, which is currently in work-in-progress.
+It also tries to integrate GPT-x as a method for model-free offline RL as per the paper: "Decision Transformer: Reinforcement Learning via Sequence Modeling" ( https://arxiv.org/pdf/2106.01345.pdf ).
+GPT-3 is the basis for huge language models, and the image-from-text DALL-E.

 ## HOW TO BUILD

 Full list of parts with Amazon-searchable names for the Model S: